-Matthew Lam is a co-founding partner and serves as the managing partner of Nixon Peabody CWL.
-He is a partner in the firm’s Corporate Department and China practice group.
+Matthew Lam is a co-founding partner and managing partner of Nixon Peabody CWL.
+He is also a partner of the Corporate Department and China Practice Group.
 He has extensive experience working on corporate and commercial matters, cross-border transactions, corporate finance, project finance, intellectual property litigation and trademark protection in Hong Kong and China.
 His work also involves government relations and public policy.

 I focus on corporate finance and project finance, particularly in cross-border transactions.
 Since I completed my training as a solicitor with Reed Smith Richards Butler in 1998, I have been focusing on corporate and commercial work in Hong Kong and China.

 As the Standing Committee Member of the Shanghai Committee of Chinese People’s Political Consultative Conference in China and the Honorary Consul of Estonia in Hong Kong, I am familiar with the business culture, laws and regulations between Hong Kong, China and other countries, which enables me to assist my clients with their business development particularly in cross-border transactions.